BrainsCAN Postdoctoral Fellowship Program:

 Program Details and Process:

-Note that applications for this round of the PDF: Special Call are now closed.
+Note that applications for the PDF: Special Call are now closed.

 Up to 10 BrainsCAN Postdoctoral Fellowships from this call will be awarded in the Fall 2020 competition.
 Depending on prior experience, awards will be offered for 2 years (Tier II or Tier I), with annual salary ranging from $55,000-$75,000 CAD (plus benefits) depending on Tier and on other funding, as well as an independent research/travel allowance of $3000-$5000 per year (depending on Tier).
 Tier I recipients will also have access to apply for internal BrainsCAN operating funds of over $12M for innovative research.
 Benefits include Employment Insurance, Canada Pension Plan, a health-care spending account (to cover eye and dental care, prescriptions, etc.), parental leave, and Western’s mentorship and professional development program for postdoctoral scholars, Competitive Edge.